Lirikman/go-project-genpass/README.md

 ### Description

-A utility for generating strong passwords and checking password strength.
+A utility for generating strong passwords and checking password strength

-Passwords are generated with a minimum length of 8 characters, using lowercase and uppercase Latin characters, as well as numeric and special characters.
+Passwords are generated with a minimum length of 8 characters, using lowercase and uppercase Latin characters, as well as numeric and special characters

 Password strength is checked according to the following criteria:

-* password length;
+* password length
-* presence of a lowercase Latin letter;
+* presence of a lowercase Latin letter
-* presence of an UPPERCASE Latin letter;
+* presence of an UPPERCASE Latin letter
-* presence of a number;
+* presence of a number
-* presence of a special character.
+* presence of a special character

 ### Requirements